kunal-1320/SpotifytoYTMusicSync/README.md

 FUTURE UPDATE:
 1. STATUS if request header is expired
 2. playlist mapping validation can't differentiate between request header auth expiration and missing playlist.( so it removes the mapping no matter what)
+3. I still don't know request header thing works on chrome or not ( currently using firefox)

 =====================================================================================
 # Spotify to YouTube Music Sync